Meds004/academic-projects/advanced-algorithms-assignments/assignment-2/README.md

 This assignment focuses on solving the given problem using backtracking, with a focus on efficiency.

 1. Write a program to compute the number of inequivalent regular graphs of degree 3 for a given value of *n* (number of vertices).
+   - Start at *n*=4 and increase as high as possible until the program takes longer than 60 minutes to complete.
-2. Write a program to estimate the number of nodes at each level of the backtracking search tree for question 1.
+3. Write a program to estimate the number of nodes at each level of the backtracking search tree for question 1.

 For full explanation of effiency, please refer to [`Q1-efficiency-explanation`](./Q1-efficiency-explanation.pdf)